 Infertility may occur when one or both of the prospective parents carry a chromosomal abnormality.
 Miscarriage might happen as a result of genetic issues being passed on to the baby and a low rate of implantation of chromosomally abnormal embryos.

-A common cause of infertility is PCOS .
+A common cause of infertility is PCOS.
 The causes of PCOS are complex, which often results from a combination of genetics, health and lifestyle factors.
-PCOS reduce the chances of woman’s ability to conceive and it tends to run in families.
-Immediate female relatives of woman with PCOS have up to a 50% chance of having the condition.
+PCOS reduces the chances of a woman’s ability to conceive and it tends to run in families.
+Immediate female relatives of a woman with PCOS have up to a 50% chance of having the condition.

 Most women begin menopause between the age of 45 and 55, this occurs when the ovaries stop producing estrogen.
 Genetics plays a big role in early menopause, research shows that a mother’s menopause can provide clues on her daughter’s menopause.
 The age at which a woman reaches menopause is 85% genetically determined.
 However, other external factors such as lifestyle and food also have a significant impact.

-For males, if a man has a low sperm count, it can suggests there may be an underlying genetic reason associated.
+For males, if a man has a low sperm count,it may subject to underlying genetic reason associated.
 Men suffering from chromosome abnormalities often lead to low sperm counts and these disorders can be passed on to their offspring.

-Genetics do play a significant role on infertility to a certain extent, however there are other factors which adds up to it.
-Hence , if you are struggling with fertility problems, there are still chances to improve your fertility through good diet and regular exercise, and also acupuncture and chinese medicine treatment.
+Genetics do play a significant role in infertility to a certain extent, however, there are other factors which adds up to it.
+Hence, if you are struggling with fertility problems, there are still chances to improve your fertility through good diet and regular exercise, and also acupuncture and Chinese medicine treatment.

-If you need consultation or assistance or enquiry please do not hesitate to contact us on 9820 8651 or email : email@example.com.
-We are looking forward to assist you.
+If you need consultation or assistance or enquiry please do not hesitate to contact us on 9820 8651 or email : firstname.lastname@example.org.
+We are looking forward to assisting you.